 What’s the difference between a classic Margarita and Tommy’s Margarita?

 Love more robust, smokey spirits?
-Try a Tommy’s Margarita with mezcal instead of tequila!
+Try a Tommy’s Margarita with mezcal instead of tequila.
+The simple, three ingredient format really lets the roasted agave flavor shine.

 - 2 oz tequila (100% blue agave)